 '''

-.yourtag {
+.outside {

-background-color: YourColorHere;
+background-color: LightSkyBlue;

-color: YourColorHere;
+color: black;

 }

 '''

-- Change "yourtag" to the name of your tag.
-Be sure not to erase the period at the start of the line. - Customize the background color and text color as you did before.
-The formatting works the same way customizing your default appearance.
+• Customize the background color and text color as you did before.
+The formatting works the same way as when you customized your default appearance.

-The above script changes passages tagged with "outside" to the background color "light sky blue" with black text.
+The above script changes passages tagged with "outside" to a background color "light sky blue" with black text.